Is erysipelas treatable? How to treat erysipelas at home

 Erysipelas in children, photo 3

-A week later (on average) after the introduction of the pathogen into the skin, an acute onset of the disease occurs.
+A week (on average) after the pathogen penetrates the skin, an acute onset of the disease occurs.

-severe weakness, temperature up to 40 ° C with chills, excruciating headache, aching bones and muscles, sometimes nausea and vomiting.
+severe weakness, temperature up to 40°C with chills, painful headache, aches in bones and muscles, sometimes nausea and vomiting.

-During the day, symptoms of erysipelas appear on the lower leg: the affected area swells sharply, shines from tension and turns red.
-The name "erysipelas" comes from the word "red" in some European languages.
+Within 24 hours, symptoms of erysipelas appear on the lower leg: the affected area swells sharply, becomes shiny from tension and becomes red.
+The name “erysipelas” comes from the word “red” in some European languages.

-The inflamed area is separated from healthy skin by a demarcation roller.
-Its uneven scalloped outlines along the perimeter of the lesion are characteristic.
-Severe reddening of the skin is caused by hemolysis - the process of destruction of red blood cells (erythrocytes) by streptococcus.
+The inflamed area is delimited from healthy skin by a demarcation roller.
+It is characterized by uneven scalloped outlines along the perimeter of the lesion.
+Severe redness of the skin is caused by hemolysis - the process of destruction of red blood cells (erythrocytes) by streptococcus.

-When pressed with a finger, the redness disappears for a few seconds.
+When you apply pressure with your finger, the redness disappears for a few seconds.
 The lesion is warmer to the touch than the surrounding tissue.

-Pain and burning cause great suffering to the patient.
+Pain and burning cause severe suffering to the patient.
 The popliteal and inguinal lymph nodes become inflamed.
-In the direction of them from the affected area under the skin, dense reddish stripes are visible - lymphatic vessels, lymphangitis develops.
+Toward them from the affected area under the skin, dense reddish stripes are visible - lymphatic vessels, lymphangitis develops.

 Diagnosis of erysipelas

-Often the diagnosis is made without tests, according to the totality of general and local symptoms.
+Often the diagnosis is made without tests, based on a combination of general and local symptoms.

 In other diseases, local symptoms often appear first, and only after them does intoxication appear.

-Laboratory tests may confirm the presence of β-hemolytic streptococcus.
+Laboratory tests can confirm the presence of β-hemolytic streptococcus.

 Forms of erysipelas of the leg

-Based on the nature of local changes, there are:
+Based on the nature of local changes, the following are distinguished:

-1. Erythematous form- the site has a bright uniform color and clear boundaries.
+1. Erythematous form- the area has a bright, uniform color and clear boundaries.

 2. Erythematous-hemorrhagic form- on the affected area, against the background of general redness (erythema), there are multiple pinpoint hemorrhages - a sign of damage to the blood capillaries.

-3. Erythematous bullous(bulla, lat. - bubble) form - with it, on the third day, the upper layers of the skin are stratified with the formation of blisters.
+3. Erythematous-bullous(bulla, lat. - bubble) form - with it, on the third day, the upper layers of the skin separate with the formation of blisters.

 The liquid in them contains a large mass of streptococci with a high degree of virulence, therefore, when opening the blisters, it is necessary to carefully carry out antiseptic treatment.
-Heal with the formation of a crust, under which smooth skin is formed.
+They heal with the formation of a crust, under which smooth skin is formed.

-4. Bullous-hemorrhagic form - in the blisters is an opaque bloody fluid.
+4. Bullous-hemorrhagic form - the blisters contain an opaque bloody fluid.

 5. Gangrenous form with areas of skin necrosis.

-stands out wandering form when, within a few days, the lesion shifts to a neighboring area, and the primary focus flakes off and heals.
+Stands out wandering form, when within a few days the lesion moves to a neighboring area, and the primary lesion peels off and heals.

-This form is typical for newborn children, with the rapid spread of erysipelas, children may die.
+This form is typical for newborn children; if erysipelas spreads quickly, children can die.

-According to the severity of the disease are distinguished:
+According to the severity of the disease, they are distinguished:

-mild form (the affected area is small, the temperature is not higher than 38.5 ° C), moderate (several small lesions, the temperature is up to 40 ° C for no more than 5 days), severe form, when bullous-hemorrhagic elements cover almost the entire body, the temperature is critical in for several days, loss of consciousness, delirium and signs of meningitis.
+mild form (the affected area is small, the temperature is not higher than 38.5°C), moderately severe (several small affected areas, temperature up to 40°C for no more than 5 days) severe form, when bullous-hemorrhagic elements cover almost the entire body, the temperature is critical in for several days, loss of consciousness, delirium and signs of meningitis.

-The inflamed area of the skin remains sensitive to streptococcal infection even after healing, which gives grounds for the diagnosis of “repeated” and “recurrent” erysipelas.
+Even after healing, the inflamed area of the skin remains sensitive to streptococcal infection, which gives rise to the diagnosis of “recurrent” and “recurrent” erysipelas.

 Treatment of erysipelas of the leg

 Mild forms of erysipelas can be treated on an outpatient basis.
-Severe and advanced cases require inpatient treatment.
+Severe and advanced cases require hospital treatment.

-1) The first and main appointment is antibiotics in the form of intramuscular injections or orally.
+1) The first and main purpose is antibiotics in the form of intramuscular injections or orally.
 Penicillin antibiotics have retained their effectiveness in the fight against hemolytic streptococcus.

 They are combined with taking oleandomycin, furazolidone, erythromycin for one to two weeks.

-2) Their action is enhanced by sulfanilamide preparations (biseptol).
+2) Their effect is enhanced by sulfonamide drugs (Biseptol).

-3) Be sure to prescribe vitamins and biostimulants (levamisole, pentoxyl, methyluracil) to restore immunity and the fastest healing of the focus.
+3) Vitamins and biostimulants (levamisole, pentoxyl, methyluracil) must be prescribed to restore immunity and speed up healing of the lesion.

 4) Non-steroidal drugs are prescribed as anti-inflammatory and antipyretic drugs: aspirin, diclofenac, ibuprofen, baralgin, reopirin.

-5) In case of severe intoxication, glucose solution or reopyrin is repeatedly injected.
+5) In case of severe intoxication, glucose solution or reopirin is repeatedly administered.

 6) To relieve intoxication, plenty of fluids and diuretics are prescribed.